 It takes me longer to understand

 It takes me longer to find solutions....
 But this is changing.
-As I practice I develop my brain and and you nurture I evolve as human"
+As I practice I develop my brain and as I nurture myself I evolve as human"

 The reason why three year olds ask "Why" a lot has two parts: